Welcome to my home page

 The Foundation Course covered various aspects of art and design.
 There was the drawing - still life and life drawing, painting, sculpting, etching, screen printing, photography, textiles, graphic design and printing, the crafts sectors - somewhat looked down on by the fine artists - ceramics and jewellery and silversmithing.
 I liked drawing, and my teachers said I had good sense of form and representing that in two dimensions.
 Painting, however, was not my scene and I was not that good with colour.
 Given a chance I much prefer three-dimensions - sculpting and ceramics - in fact, I really enjoyed ceramics.
 So how come I ended up being a Silversmith?
 Well, the SouthWest, and Cornwall in particular, in the early 70s was rife with potters.
 Not many silversmiths - certainly not any that combined sculpture with craft.
 And I was about to change all that.

 Three years on and my degree show featured silverware and no jewellery.
 Bowls, a handleless jug, sculptured vases, decanters, objet d'art and a wall of drawings complete with tea and coffee stains, design ideas on old cigarette packets, doodles on menus and scraps of paper.
-Did I mention I was very anti-authority when at Art College?
-Unfortunately, I wasn't very good at Art History and consequently, my grades were not good enough to get me into the RCA not that I wanted to persue that route anyway.
-I wanted to travel and work in the real world and start my own business.
+Unfortunately, I wasn't very good at Art History and consequently, my grades were not good enough to get me into the RCA - not that I wanted to persue that route as I wanted to travel and work in the real world and start my own business.

-In 1976 I started my own business and over the following years rose to be recognised as a silversmithing mastercraftsperson, exhibiting in most of the best galleries in the UK, with work in private collections in Europe and the States.
+I applied for and won an Anglo-Danish scholarship and spent the next six months travelling and visiting silver and goldsmith in Denmark.
+Finally, working as a goldsmith in North Jutland where I saved enough money to return to the UK and set up my own workshop in Cornwall.
+Over the following years I rose to be recognised as a silversmithing master craftsperson, exhibiting in most of the best galleries in the UK, with work in private collections in Europe and the States.
 I was proud to take part in the Hallmark Silver Selection touring exhibitions organised by the Goldsmith's Company in the UK and the US.
 My CV gives a glimpse of the exhibitions I took part in.

-However, in 2015 I decided to downsize and sold my home and workshops in Cornwall and moved to Somerset.
-I had intended to continue with silversmithing and jewellery making, albeit using modern technology to design pieces using CAD and then having the pieces produced using wax 3-D printing and casting.
-But I found the processes robbed me of my freedom, restricted me, even controlled me.
-I have spent the last three years exploring other creative methods from wood carving to ceramics to modelling clays to concrete - yes concrete.
+In 2015 after my mother passed away I sold my home and workshops in Cornwall and moved to Somerset to be with my partner.
+I had intended to continue with silversmithing and jewellery making, albeit using modern technology to design pieces using CAD and then having the pieces produced using wax 3-D printing and casting, but I found the processes robbed me of my freedom, restricted me, even controlled me.
+I went on to re-explore other creative methods from wood carving to ceramics to modelling clays to concrete - yes concrete.
 I like concrete.
 Concrete is a much maligned medium.
-Watch this space........
+All stimulating and absorbing and so enjoyable.
+However, none provided me with a sense of purpose.

 2013 Ruby Anniversary Celebration Exhibition, Cornwall Crafts Association, Trelowarren (Best in Show)